AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/configuring-watched-folder-endpoints.md

 * If you have a watched folder on Windows that is processing image files, specify values for the Include File Pattern or Exclude File Pattern option to prevent the Windows auto-generated Thumbs.db file from being polled by the watched folder.
 * If a cron expression is specified, the repeat interval is ignored.
 The cron expression usage is based on the Quartz open source job-scheduling system, version 1.4.0.
 * The batch size is the number of files or folders that will be picked up in each scan of the watched folder.
 If the batch size is set to two and ten files or folders are dropped in the watched folder input folder, only two will be picked up in each scan.
 In the next scan, which will happen after the time specified in the repeat interval, the next two files will be picked up.
 * For file patterns, administrators can specify regular expressions with added support of wild card patterns to specify file patterns.
-Watched Folder modifies the regular expression to support wild card patterns such as &#42;.&#42; or &#42;.pdf.
+Watched Folder modifies the regular expression to support wild card patterns such as &ast;.&ast; or &ast;.pdf.
 These wild card patterns are not supported by the regular expressions.
 * Watched Folder scans the input folder for the input and does not know if the source file or folder is completely copied to the input folder before it starts processing the file or folder.
 To ensure that the source file or folder is completely copied to the input folder of the watched folder before the file or folder is picked up, do these tasks:

     * Use Wait time, which is the time in milliseconds that Watched Folder waits from the last modified time.
 Use this feature if you have large files to process.
-For example, if a file takes 10 minutes to download, specify the wait time as 10&#42;60 &#42;1000 milliseconds.
+For example, if a file takes 10 minutes to download, specify the wait time as 10&ast;60 &ast;1000 milliseconds.
 This will prevent Watched Folder from picking up the file if it is not as old as 10 minutes.
     * Use exclude file pattern and include file pattern.
 For example, if the exclude file pattern is `ex*` and the include file pattern is `in*`, Watched Folder will pick up the files that start with "in" and will not pick up the files that start with "ex".
 To copy large files or folders, first rename the file or folder so that the name starts with "ex".
-After the file or folder named "ex" is completely copied to the watched folder, rename it to "in&#42;".
+After the file or folder named "ex" is completely copied to the watched folder, rename it to "in&ast;".

 * Use purge duration to keep the result folder clean.
 Watched Folder cleans up all the files that are older than the duration mentioned in the purge duration.
 The duration is in days.
 * When adding a Watched Folder endpoint, after selecting the operation name, the input parameter mapping is populated.
 For each input of the operation, one input parameter mapping field is generated.
 Here are examples of input parameter mappings: